 Gun salutes are also fired to mark Royal births and when a visiting Head of State meets the Queen in London, Windsor or Edinburgh.

-There are military saluting stations in London, Edinburgh Castle in Scotland, Cardiff and Hillsborough Castle in Northern Ireland.
+There are military saluting stations in London, Edinburgh Castle in Scotland, Cardiff and at Hillsborough Castle in Northern Ireland.

 In London, salutes are fired in Hyde Park and at the Tower of London.

 On State Visits, at the State Opening of Parliament and for The Queen's Birthday Parade, Gun Salutes are fired in Green Park.

 Salutes in Hyde Park or Green Park are fired by The King's Troop, Royal Horse Artillery.
-The first round is fired at 12:00, or 11:00 hours on The Queen's official birthday.
+The first round is fired at 12:00, or at 12:52 on The Queen's Official Birthday.

 At the Tower of London, the Gun Salutes are fired by the Honourable Artillery Company at 13:00 hours.